zhichaoliu2/Trace/README.md

 While the pre-trained model is provided under default settings for our CE-ESI-MS data, users can also perform independent training for their customized datasets with the code provided.
 The details of training the model is discussed below.

 ### Input data format
 *Trace* calls on both the centroid and profile MS data to reduce data processing time.
-Export and convert the MS1 spectra from each raw (primary) MS data file into the open-access `.mzML` file format in both centroid and profile mode.
+Export and convert the MS1 spectra from each raw (primary) MS data file into the open-access `mzML` file format in both centroid and profile mode.

 High-resolution MS data from our study is available at the NIH Common Fund's Metabolomics Data Repository and Coordinating Center website, [the Metabolomics Workbench](http://www.metabolomicsworkbench.org) with Project ID PR000686.
 The data can be accessed directly via [Project DOI:10.21228/M80Q2W](http://www.metabolomicsworkbench.org/data/DRCCMetadata.php?Mode=Project&ProjectID=PR000686)